mroysterhead/mroysterhead.github.io/work.md

 * Designing a modern, high volume -and- cardinality tolerant, autonomously scalable and highly available, metrics and observability platform leveraging open standards and protocols.

-* Migrated existing influxDB stack to Datadog, translating syntax and query language to seamlessly allowing users to continue using their existing dashboards and monitoring without disruption.
+* Migrated existing influxDB stack to Datadog, translating syntax and query language to seamlessly allow users to continue using their existing dashboards and monitoring without disruption.

 *Some insights from this migration:*